-So, if you’re on the fence regarding which cat breed is best for you, we’ll examine both of these breeds to help you make the right decision for you and your family.
+So, if you’re on the fence regarding which cat breed is best for you, we’ll examine both breeds to help you make the right decision for you and your family.

 A Quick Overview:

-Balinese cats were originally bred in the United States.
-They started as a genetic mutation birthed from a Siamese litter.
-And instead of separating out these “long-haired Siamese,” breeders instead nurtured them and built upon their variety.
-And in 1961, the Cat Fanciers Federation granted them an official championship.
+Instead of separating these “long-haired Siamese,” breeders nurtured them and built upon their variety.
+In 1961, the Cat Fanciers Federation granted them an official status.

 So why the Balinese name?
-It’s said that the original breeders compared the grace and beauty of these cats to temple dancers on the island of Bali.
+It’s said that the original breeders compared the grace and beauty of the cats to temple dancers on the island of Bali.

 Balinese Cat Care

-A Balinese cat is a wonderful family cat!
-They’re pretty great with kids and adults alike.
-Balinese are active members of the family as well.
-They don’t necessarily follow the “look but don’t touch” philosophy many other cats do.
+A Balinese cat is a wonderful family cat, and they get along with kids and adults.
+Balinese are active members of the family.
+They don’t necessarily follow many other cats’ “look but don’t touch” philosophy.

 Although the Balinese cat is also known as a long-haired Siamese, it is technically considered a short-haired cat.
-It’s really the only longer-haired relative to a Siamese.
+It’s the only longer-haired relative to a Siamese.
 The Balinese’s coat is a single layer without undercoat and is very silky.
-You’ll also notice that they have a tail plume that can be up to five inches long.
+You’ll also notice they have a tail plume up to 5 inches long.

-This being said, you will need to comb its hair from time to time.
-Cats normally self-groom, but the Balinese needs minimal help to maintain their coats and maximize hairball control.
+However, you will need to comb its hair from time to time.
+Cats normally self-groom, but the Balinese need minimal help to maintain their coats and maximize hairball control.

 Playfulness and Interaction

 Balinese are very playful and affectionate cats.
-They just love all the attention you can give and more.
-However, this being said, they are not content simply being lap cats.
+However, they are not content simply being lap cats.
 Sure, they’ll give you a little time to snuggle, but they’d much rather be out doing something.

-And since they’re such a smart breed, Balinese require tons of healthy mental stimulation.
-Picking up a puzzle toy such as the Trixie Brain Mover Activity Strategy Game is a great way to keep them entertained.
+Since they’re such a smart breed, Balinese require plenty of healthy mental stimulation.
+Picking up a puzzle toy such as the Trixie Brain Mover Activity Strategy Game is a great way to entertain them.

 Special Considerations for the Balinese Cat

-The Balinese is a fun, playful, and relatively easy cat breed.
-However, there are a few things to take into consideration when owning one.
+The Balinese is a fun, playful, and relatively easy cat to care for.
+However, there are a few things to consider when owning one.

 Leaving Them Alone for Extended Periods

 However, this doesn’t mean you need to be there 24/7.
-There’s a really simple solution to this issue.
+There’s a straightforward solution to this issue.
 Get a second cat.
-Balinese just love company!
-Getting another cat will give them someone to interact with during the day, minimizing the amount of mayhem caused.
+Balinese love company!
+Getting another cat will give them someone to interact with during the day, minimizing the mayhem caused.

-When it comes to diet, Balinese cats are far from high maintenance.
-But that doesn’t mean they should be eating out of the garbage can or fed table scraps.
-You need to choose a nutritious food for them — one that’s high both in protein and taurine.
-And there’s plenty of great dry food available to choose from.
-We recommend something like Blue Buffalo Indoor Wilderness for your Balinese.
+When it comes to their diet, Balinese cats are far from high maintenance.
+That doesn’t mean they should be eating out of the garbage can or fed table scraps.
+You need to choose a nutritious food for them that’s high in protein and taurine, and plenty of great dry food is available.
+We recommend Blue Buffalo Indoor Wilderness for your Balinese.

 Health Considerations 🏥